 - Attachment 1: Design Basis - Detailed project description, design basis data, and technical requirements for the LOHC facility.
-This document includes specifics such as hydrogen supply details, required hydrogen output specifications, preliminary site information, environmental conditions, and any predefined design standards or codes to be followed. - Attachment 2: FEED Deliverables List and Format Guidelines - A list of minimum required FEED deliverables (expanding on Section 4) with expected number of revisions to ensure consistency between the two FEED contractors.
-Contractor may propose any additional deliverables that may be required for complete FEED package.

-- Attachment 3: Proposal Templates and Forms - A list of forms for inclusion in proposal submission, which may include a pricing breakdown form, a compliance matrix for RFP terms (where bidders indicate their compliance or exceptions to each item), and any required declarations (e.g., a no-conflict-of-interest declaration).
-Bidders should use these forms, where provided to structure their proposals. - Attachment 4: Draft FEED Contract Terms and Conditions - A draft version of the contract terms that will be included in the signed contract with the selected FEED contractors shall include the general terms highlighted in Section 7, as well as project-specific clauses.
-Bidders must review these contract requirements and include any comments or requested modifications as part of their proposal (as noted in Section 3.2, Commercial Proposal). - Attachment 5: Health, Safety, Environment and Quality (HSEQ) Questionnaire - A mandatory corporate HSEQ form is provided.
+This document includes specifics such as hydrogen supply details, required hydrogen output specifications, preliminary site information, environmental conditions, and any predefined design standards or codes to be followed. - Attachment 2: Pre-FEED Deliverables List - A list of the deliverables created during the Pre-FEED stages for Hydrogen Generation Plant, Hydrogenation Plant and Dehydrogenation Plant.
+These will be made available after the completion of the contractor selection process. - Attachment 3: FEED Deliverables List and Format Guidelines - A list of minimum required FEED deliverables (expanding on Section 4) with expected number of revisions to ensure consistency.
+Contractor may propose any additional deliverables that may be required for complete FEED package. - Attachment 4: Proposal Templates and Forms - A list of forms for inclusion in proposal submission, which may include a pricing breakdown form, a compliance matrix for RFP terms (where bidders indicate their compliance or exceptions to each item), and any required declarations (e.g., a no-conflict-of-interest declaration).
+Bidders should use these forms, where provided to structure their proposals. - Attachment 5: Draft FEED Contract Terms and Conditions - A draft version of the contract terms that will be included in the signed contract with the selected FEED contractor shall include the general terms highlighted in Section 7, as well as project-specific clauses.
+Bidders must review these contract requirements and include any comments or requested modifications as part of their proposal (as noted in Section 3.2, Commercial Proposal). - Attachment 6: Health, Safety, Environment and Quality (HSEQ) Questionnaire - A mandatory corporate HSEQ form is provided.
 If applicable, any additional attachments such as HSE requirements, design standards, etc., would be listed here.

-This RFP document, along with its attachments, constitutes the complete set of requirements for the Dual FEED for the LOHC facilities project.
+This RFP document, along with its attachments, constitutes the complete set of requirements for the FEED for the LOHC BoP-OSBL and Offsites facilities.
 Bidders are expected to carefully review all sections and attachments.
 North Atlantic looks forward to receiving well-prepared proposals from capable bidders and proceeding with the successful execution of the dual FEED process.